 Description

-This recipe is made with fresh homemade pasta dough, rolled into beautiful thin sheets for ravioli.
-The mushroom filling features 3 different types of mushrooms, dry marsala wine, ultra-creamy ricotta, mascarpone and Parmesan cheese.
-The filling can be made 1-2 days in advance and chilled until ready to use.
-Assembled ravioli can be frozen up to 1 month!
+This from-scratch mushroom ravioli recipe is made with fresh homemade pasta dough.
+The savory filling blends 3 different types of mushrooms, dry marsala wine, creamy ricotta, mascarpone and Parmesan for a rich, earthy flavor.
+Make the filling 1-2 days in advance to save on time.

 Helpful Tools: